 The Sanford School is dynamic hub for interdisciplinary teaching and learning at Duke.
-The school’s accomplished faculty includes 16 scholars who hold distinguished chairs and four who have been elected to the National Academy of Sciences.
+The school’s accomplished faculty includes 19 scholars who hold distinguished chairs and five members of National Academies.
 Judith Kelley is the school’s dean.
 Her publications reflect her research interests in the role of international actors in promoting political and human rights reforms.
 Her latest book is Scorecard Diplomacy: Grading States to Influence Their Reputation and Behavior.
 (Cambridge University Press, 2017)

 The 70 core faculty members represent numerous academic fields including public policy, economics, political science, history, psychology, medicine, health policy, international development and population studies.
 The faculty also includes distinguished practitioners from government, law, diplomacy, journalism, international development and public health.
 They have been top officials in U.S. federal agencies, the White House Council of Economic Advisers, the World Bank, and India’s Administrative Service.
 They have led international NGOs and major foundations.
-Among them are former senior civilian attorney for the U.S. Army Tom Taylor, former U.S. Treasury Deputy Assistant Secretary Billy Pizer, and former Washington Post Managing Editor Phil Bennett.
+Among them are former senior civilian attorney for the U.S. Army Tom Taylor, former U.S. Treasury Deputy Assistant Secretary Billy Pizer, and former Facebook executive Matt Perault.